Dialog: Function-Block: Math (with Calculator)

 For example, it may not have correct number of parentheses.
 The reason is given as a message in the Feedback-Area.

-The OK-tiny-11-15 at the left of each equation shows if its syntax is correct.
+The OK-tiny-11-15 at the left of each equation shows that the syntax is correct.

 IMPORTANT